DigitalExpart/PAKtIQ/NEXT_STEPS.md

 When user signs up → Profile automatically created in database

 ### 2. Auto Progress Tracking
-Mark milestone complete → Pakt progress updates automatically
+Mark milestone complete → Resolve progress updates automatically

 ### 3. Real-time Data
-All pakts/milestones from database → Always in sync
+All Resolves/milestones from database → Always in sync

 ### 4. Secure by Default
 Row Level Security → Users only see their own data